 Also located just outside of Juneau, Mendenhall Glacier is a popular destination for glacier trekking.
 A guided walk will have you exploring, learning, and even discovering mystical ice caves.

 Another popular hike in Alaska is Exit Glacier near Seward.
-This is a fantastic spot for those looking to get up close to the glacier without gearing up and trekking on top of it.
+This is one of the best places to visit in Alaska, especially for those looking to get up close to the glacier without gearing up and trekking on top of it.
 Located in Kenai Fjords National Park, this glacier is part of the vast Harding Icefield, with several trails above and beside it, allowing visitors to observe the icy splendor.
 Longer hikes will take you with a guide over the ice, too.

 View Bears in Their Natural Habitat